stallman-j/LaTekonomer/README.md

 I recommend trying this out if you're new to GitHub and you want to start getting used to it without having to learn about coding from the command line or dealing with a finicky installation just yet.

-[To add and link here: Vignette for "Getting started with writing up homework" that's linked to the "Copy the LaTekonomer Overleaf Template"]
+**To add: Vignette for "Getting started with writing up homework" that's linked to the "Copy the LaTekonomer Overleaf Template"**
+**To add: pulling a LaTekonomer repository that's been updated externally when you've already made a copy of your awesome project on your own Overleaf.**

 ### Forking the Git Repository